Developing valuable leadership and business skills within an interdisciplinary liberal arts environment.

 Instructor: Gavin Finn

-Gain leadership and teaching skills by supporting an ELS faculty member in managing a core ELS course.
-By taking Inside the Classroom you will assist in grading, coaching peers, organizing course work, attendance tracking, and observing group work.
-Prerequisite: “A" grade in the course you are supporting, permission/invitation by the faculty, limit 2 students per ELS class.
+Gain leadership and teaching skills by supporting an ENT faculty member in managing a core ENT course.
+By taking Inside the Classroom, you will assist in grading, coaching peers, organizing course work, attendance tracking, and observing group work.

 Philanthropy plays many roles in our communities, from alleviating crisis situations to encouraging strategic, systemic change.
 Nonprofit organizations are the intermediaries connecting donors to community needs.
 Working with a grant from former Tufts Trustee Nathan Gantcher, students have the opportunity to practice philanthropy by serving as a young adult grant-making board to award $25,000 to local nonprofits in the cities of Medford, Somerville, Cambridge and Boston.